Music of Red Dead Redemption 2: Legacy

-Red Dead Redemption 2 won Best Score/Music at The Game Awards 2018, Best Video Game Music at IGNs Best of 2018 Awards, and Best Music from Giant Bomb.
-It was also nominated for the Tin Pan Alley Award for Best Music in a Game at the 8th New York Game Awards, and Excellence in Musical Score at the 6th SXSW Gaming Awards.
+Red Dead Redemption 2's music won awards at the Game Awards 2018 and from Giant Bomb and IGN.
+It was nominated for the Tin Pan Alley Award for Best Music in a Game at the 8th New York Game Awards, and Excellence in Musical Score at the 6th SXSW Gaming Awards.
 Banas of Push Square ranked the game's music as the best PlayStation game of 2018, and the third-best of the 2010s, writing that it "raised the bar on what a soundtrack could accomplish".
 GamingBolt's Shubhankar Parijat considered it the best game music of the year, writing that it "enhance[s]s the core essence of [the] game's DNA in every way possible ... better than most soundtracks we've seen in a game".
+Several critics named Red Dead Redemption 2 among the best video game soundtracks, citing its authenticity to the environment and assistance in its worldbuilding.

 Lanois and his band Heavy Sun performed several songs from the game alongside Giddens at The Game Awards on December 6, 2018.
 Jackson led an hour-long live performance of the game's soundtrack at the Red Bull Music Festival in Los Angeles on February 23, 2019.
 Lanois performed music from the game's soundtrack with his band at Amoeba Music on September 19, 2019.
 In September 2019, as part of its Amazon Originals series, Amazon Music engaged Giddens to record a cover of "Cruel World", while Lanois and his band Heavy Sun covered "That's the Way It Is".
 In February and March 2021, to celebrate the release of The Housebuilding EP, Lakeshore Records released live performances of all five tracks by Ferguson, Sweeney, and Tim O'Brien, recorded at the Butcher Shoppe.
-Lanois, D'Angelo, and Giddens performed music from the game at the Battery in New York during the Tribeca Film Festival on June 10, 2021, to celebrate the inaugural Tribeca Games Award as well as the tenth anniversary of the festival's recognition of Rockstar's L.A.
-Noire (2011); this marked D'Angelo's first live appearance performing songs from the game.
+D'Angelo, Giddens, and Lanois performed music from the game at the Battery in New York during the Tribeca Film Festival on June 10, 2021, to celebrate the inaugural Tribeca Games Award and the tenth anniversary of the festival's recognition of Rockstar's L.A.
+Noire (2011); this marked D'Angelo's only live performance of the game's songs and his final public performance before his death in 2025.